The Vibe Shift and the Wealth Effect

 What to do?

-As I’ve argued constantly, there are dramatic steps that Trump can take to mitigate against these dark clouds but it will absolutely require dramatic changes in regulatory burdens, agency hegemony, and outright federal spending.
+As I’ve argued constantly, there are dramatic steps that Trump can take to mitigate these dark clouds, but they will absolutely require dramatic changes in regulatory burdens, agency hegemony, and outright federal spending.

-The Federal Reserve needs to be relieved of the burden of monetizing debt but that only happens if the Treasury stops issuing T-bills.
+The Federal Reserve needs to be relieved of the burden of monetizing debt, but that will only happen if the Treasury stops issuing T-bills.
 That is going to require a massive U-turn on federal policy starting immediately.

-The team called DOGE (Department of Government Efficiency) has the right idea.
-The budget needs an immediate slashing, starting with the preposterous increases in government spending over the last year that have added hundreds of thousands of new government employees at all levels and zoomed the federal debt to levels never seen before, all in hopes of forestalling a Trump victory.
+The new Department of Government Efficiency has the right idea.
+The budget needs an immediate slashing, starting with the preposterous increases in government spending over the past year that have added hundreds of thousands of new government employees at all levels and zoomed the federal debt to levels never seen before, all in hopes of forestalling a Trump victory.
 It did not work and now those efforts need to be reversed.

-Ideas being floated around now involve immediate abolition of more than 100 agencies at least and buyout packages that would provide 1-2 years of severance for voluntary career moves.
+Ideas being floated around now involve immediate abolition of at least 100 agencies and buyout packages that would provide one to two years of severance for voluntary career moves.
 That seems like a viable and highly necessary plan.
 Along with that, the Trump administration is planning to invoke the Supreme Court decision of Loper Bright to say that decades of regulatory imposition is actually unconstitutional.

-Beyond that, there is the possibility of extreme capital gains and income tax cuts, in addition to that which has been floated on the campaign trail: no tax on tips, no tax on Social Security, and no tax on overtime.
-The notion that we could abolish the income tax completely and replace it with tariffs is not implausible given the current political moment, which compares to 1989-90 Eastern Europe.
+Beyond that, there is the possibility of extreme capital gains and income tax cuts, in addition to those which have been floated on the campaign trail: no tax on tips, no tax on Social Security, and no tax on overtime.
+The notion that we could abolish the income tax completely and replace it with tariffs is not implausible given the current political moment, which is similar to the situation of Eastern Europe from 1989 to 1990.

-Of course that kind of shift will require huge spending reductions on the level of that which we saw in Argentina last year.
-Javier Milei managed to reduce inflation from thousands of percent to 2.6 percent in a month, which is too high but vastly improved.
+Of course, that kind of shift will require huge spending reductions on the level of those we saw in Argentina last year.
+Javier Milei managed to reduce inflation from more than 1,000 percent to 2.6 percent in a month, which is still too high but vastly improved.
 The answer was reducing government spending and debt and thus reducing pressure on the central bank with its money-printing habits.

 Forgive a slight foray into economic theory.
 There are two paths that a shift in economic trajectories can take.
 The first is an “income effect.”
 That happens when people have either more or less money and adjust spending and resource allocation on that basis alone.
 This is all about accounting in real time: more resources, more spending; fewer resources, less spending.

 But there is another possibility called the “wealth effect.”
 This occurs when assets obtain great value and people and businesses conduct their economic lives based on the expectation of great riches down the line.
-This requires massive confidence in the future, which involves a belief in greater freedom, more secure property rights, longer lives, and a better life generally speaking.
+This requires massive confidence in the future, which involves a belief in greater freedom, more secure property rights, longer lives, and a better life.

 The wealth effect is the great unknown.
 But it can be unleashed by a regime that truly trusts the people with freedom and has the courage and boldness to dismantle the machinery that is currently holding back the visions and aspirations of a people clamoring for genuine economic opportunity.

-There are few times in history where we have seen this work: Britain in the 18th century, America in the late 19th century, Japan and Germany after the Second World War, Vietnam at the end of the Cold War, and so on.
-Firing up the wealth effect requires change in Washington, D.C., like none of us have seen in our lifetimes.
+There are few times in history when we have seen this work: Britain in the 18th century, America in the late 19th century, Japan and Germany after World War II, Vietnam at the end of the Cold War, and so on.
+Firing up the wealth effect requires change in Washington, such as none of us have seen in our lifetimes.

 In other words, the vibe shift, as delightful as it is, is not enough.
 We need real evidence of change.
 Is the incoming Trump administration up to the task?
 If so, we are going to see far more dancing in the end zones.